 It used to be Royalty Free Music was not very good.
 Infact I remember talking to another videographer years ago who was warning me about using copyrighted music, and my response to him was “I can’t use Royalty Free Music, it just isn’t very good”.
 Well that is not the case today, infact, the Royalty Free music we use, is in most cases can be much better, becuause it is designed for video.
 The artists that we use are the same artists who also do music for well known movies that you would recognize.
 These are very high quality royalty free music, which we’ve paid $40-$60 per song for, and this allows us to post your video on the internet.

 With all of this being said there are places for lyrical copyrighted music, such as during the opening segment, or formals segment (when you are taking your pictures).
 During pre-cermeony, girls getting Ready, guys getting ready, vows, and highlights we are matching the music to fit the auidio (words being said), so it usually works best to give us some flexibility for these segments.
-For a short form video such as the Highlight Video the music that we have a license for.
+For a short form video such as the Highlight Video or any video we create a digital form of (anything other than DVD or Blu Ray) We have to use Royalty Free music or music that we have a license for.=.
 If you have copyrighted music requests, a good place for them is during the Formals, because during that time, a lyrical song works great.
 (See Below)

 |PRACTICAL MAGIC (score from movie “Practical Magic”||Great Disneyish sound for any video|

 |PRACTICAL MAGIC (Country Version)||Great for a Country Wedding|